learn-co-students/discussion-question-sql/README.md

 ## Talk with your group and write a few sentences about each question
 ### Try to think in terms of what SQL tables might be involved, and what kinds of SQL transactions might be necessary

 1 .
-When you tweet a tweet(or X and X?), your tweet is available to THE WHOLE INTERNET FOREVER.
+When you tweet a tweet (or X an X?), your tweet is available to THE WHOLE INTERNET FOREVER.
 Why doesn't your tweet disappear after you post it?
 How does it stay on Twitter and stay associated to ​_your_​ account?